worldline/angular-training/docs/src/en/template.md

 ## NgModel directive

 The ngModel directive allows you to bind the value of a form field to a component class variable.
 It is a two-way binding: the variable is updated when the content of the field changes (typically by the user) and vice versa.
 The syntax for two-way data binding is `[()]` (banana in the box).
-We introduce here a new type of WritableSignal: a model()

 <CodeGroup>
 <CodeGroupItem title="app.html">